 |

-Fuller’s Earth (1999) Fuller’s Earth was used
+Fuller’s Earth (1999) Fuller’s

-It is also used for a binding agent in casting sand for foundry use and in
+woollen industry.
+It is also used for a binding agent in casting sand for

-the cosmetics industry.
-Jealously guarded fuller’s earth mines were dug 50
+foundry use and in the cosmetics industry.
+Jealously guarded fuller’s earth

-feet down through sand as a way to beat poverty in Aspley
+mines were dug 50 feet down through sand as a way to beat poverty in Aspley Guise in the 19th century.
+Secret locations and

-rescue was almost impossible after roof cave-ins, leaving skeletons to be
+unsafe ground meant that rescue was almost impossible after roof cave-ins,

-found during open-cast mining in the 20th century. |
+leaving skeletons to be found during open-cast mining in the 20th century. |

 * |